clojurewerkz/elastisch.docs/articles/getting_started.md

 ### Searching Against Multiple Indexes or Mappings

-To search against multiple indexes or mappings, pass them as vectors to their respective function arguments.
+To search against multiple indexes or mappings, pass them as vectors to their respective function arguments:

-TBD: example
+{% gist 51b9bab4f00a6e533c9d %}

 ### Checking results